HG1312/Covey_Project/README.md

 # Covey_Project
 Responsive E-Commerce Website (Mobile-First)

-This project showcases a fully responsive e-commerce website designed with a mobile-first approach.
-It seamlessly adapts to various screen sizes, ensuring optimal user experience across desktop, tablets, and mobile devices.
+This project dives deep into the power of Responsive Web Design (RWD) for e-commerce websites.
+Built with a mobile-first approach, it seamlessly adjusts layout, content, and navigation to provide an exceptional user experience across all devices – desktops, tablets, and smartphones.

 Key Features: